 For emergency housing and shelter, dial 211 to connect with Washington’s centralized resource for health and human services information and referrals.
 Note this is not a 24-hour help line and hold times can be long.
 Consult Win211.org for more details and resources.

-In addition, these LGBTQ Help lines peer support, information and resources.
+These national LGBTQ Help lines provide peer support, information and resources.

 - Desi provides a free telephone helpline (sponsored by Trikone) that offers confidential, culturally sensitive peer support, information, and resources LGBTQ South Asians.

 - GLBT National Help Center provides vital peer-support, community connections and resource information to people with questions regarding sexual orientation and/or gender identity.
 Utilizing a diverse group of GLBT volunteers, they operate two national hotlines, the GLBT National Hotline and the GLBT National Youth Talkline.

 - Q Chat Space is an chat option for youth that PFLAG National encourages.
 It offers live and chat based online discussion groups for LGBTQ+ teens ages 13 to 19, facilitated by experienced staff who work at LGBTQ+ centers around the country.
 Q Chat Space facilitators are not mental health professionals nor do they provide crisis care.